 If the request is for an <AE> resource and if it is received at a MN-CSE or ASN-CSE with AE-ID-Stem starting with "S" the receiver shall execute the following steps in order.

-Compose the Update <AEAnnc> Request primitive with link attribute set to "INACTIVE".
+Compose the Update <AEAnnc> Request primitive with registrationStatus attribute set to "INACTIVE".

 Send Update request to the announced to IN-CSE.